aleksejspopovs/canvas-logger/writeup/index.md

 The image is not particularly visually striking, but I want to draw your attention to the orange rectangle under the word `<canvas>`.
 Take a good look at it, appreciate its color, and try to remember it---you're going to see it again.

-Interestingly, the current version of BrowserLeaks.com uses a clever trick that attempts to defeat extensions like mine.
-BrowserLeaks.com creates a sandboxed iframe where JavaScript (including the hooking code from my extension) will not execute, then accesses it from the parent frame to get a `<canvas>` element whose `toDataURL` method has not been hooked.
-Once you know about it, though, you can [use the same trick](https://github.com/aleksejspopovs/canvas-logger/blob/dad9f37d3718509151d202b214c8f536c70596e8/extension/scripts/content.js#L67-L108) to hook them too.
+Interestingly, the current version of BrowserLeaks.com uses a clever trick to defeat extensions like mine.
+It creates a sandboxed iframe where JavaScript (including the hooking code from my extension) will not execute, then accesses it from the parent frame to get a `<canvas>` element whose `toDataURL` method has not been hooked.
+Once you know about it, though, you can [use the same trick](https://github.com/aleksejspopovs/canvas-logger/blob/dad9f37d3718509151d202b214c8f536c70596e8/extension/scripts/content.js#L67-L108) to hook them too from the extension code running in the parent frame.
 I have not seen any other site use this trick.

 ## ClickCease